sakibccr/pristine/README.md

 theme = "pristine"
 ```

 You must put an image in a directory called `img` inside your static directory.
-Then you must put the name of that image in the `portrait` variable like so:
+Then you must put the path of that image in the `portrait` variable like so:

 ```
 [params]
-    portrait = "portrait.jpg"
+    portrait = "img/portrait.jpg"
 ```

 You can set up your main menu.
 You must create a `_index.md` file in your `content` directory.
 Then you can make other directories inside the `content` directory and set your menu url accordingly.